March 18, 2025

 12. Corn

-Corn creates dense shade and has a shallow, spreading root system that will compete directly with nasturtiums for water and nutrients.
-My neighbor tried this combination last year, and her nasturtiums were pale and produced few flowers.
+As corn grows and it makes a lot of shade and has roots that will fight with nasturtiums for water and nutrients.
+My neighbor tried this combination last year and her nasturtiums were pale and had very few flowers.

 13. Zinnias

-While both are beautiful flowering plants, zinnias and nasturtiums compete for the same pollinators.
-When planted together, I’ve noticed that pollinators often favor zinnias, leaving nasturtiums with fewer visitors and potentially reducing seed production.
+While both are beautiful zinnias and nasturtiums fight for the same pollinators.
+When they’re planted together I’ve noticed that the pollinators often go to the zinnias, leaving nasturtiums with fewer and so they make less seeds.

 Good Companions for Nasturtiums

-Now that we know what not to plant with nasturtiums, let’s talk about some plants that make excellent companions:
+Now that we know what not to plant with nasturtiums let’s look at some plants that are good matches for them:

-• Radishes – Nasturtiums can deter flea beetles that often attack radishes
+• Radishes – Nasturtiums can keep away flea beetles that often attack radishes

-• Lettuce – The shade from nasturtium leaves can help keep lettuce cool in hot weather
+• Lettuce – The shade from nasturtium leaves can help keep lettuce cool in the hot weather

-• Fruit trees – Nasturtiums attract pollinators and can serve as a colorful ground cover
+• Fruit trees – Nasturtiums bring in pollinators

-• Roses – Nasturtiums can help deter aphids from roses
+• Roses – Nasturtiums can help keep away aphids from roses

 Tips for Successful Companion Planting